 - Set out the ingredients, equipment and mould, ready to go (these instructions are for one colour, but you can see the graphic with the white just in case!

-- Now put in the microwave to melt on medium or medium low.
-This will take a few minutes depending on the microwave, so do keep an eye on it so it doesn't overheat
+- Melt on medium in short bursts.
+This will take a few minutes depending on the microwave, so do keep an eye on it so it doesn't overheat.

 - Now add 8 - 15g/ml of fragrance, chocolates are quite strong, so be guided by your nose!